“Harry Potter and the Cursed Child” Ticket Sales Break Records

 There are still limited tickets available for the September to January period.
 If you weren’t successful with getting tickets today, then make sure to try again on Friday when a third wave of tickets for a later period will be released to the general public.
 Find out more about the play itself here, and read more about how you can get tickets in the press release below.

-Since the record breaking sales earlier today, warnings have been sent out by the official team behind the play, warning fans not to buy tickets from resale sites.
-The site states,
+Since the record-breaking sales earlier today, warnings have been sent out by the official team behind the play has issued a statement warning fans not to buy tickets from resale sites.